Our Dental Hygienists are highly trained for the rewarding field of dental care. Interested? Come and inquire about it!

 - To download our application packet, please click on Degree Plan located on the upper right hand side.

 - All submitted transcripts must be original.
-We require transcripts from all colleges attended.
+We require official transcripts from all colleges attended.

 - Applications can be delivered in person at 3400 South Espina Street, Alex Sanchez Building Room 80 or mailed to the program as instructed in the application packet.

-- Applications received or postmarked later than April 1st will be considered late.
-Incomplete applications will not be considered.
+- Applications received or postmarked later than April 1 will be considered late.
+Incomplete and late applications will not be considered.

 For more information, call 575-528-7019